oracle/terraform-provider-oci/website/docs/d/database_autonomous_databases.html.markdown

 * `time_of_last_switchover` - The timestamp of the last switchover operation for the Autonomous Database.
 * `time_of_next_refresh` - The date and time of next refresh.
 * `time_reclamation_of_free_autonomous_database` - The date and time the Always Free database will be stopped because of inactivity.
 If this time is reached without any database activity, the database will automatically be put into the STOPPED state.
+* `time_until_reconnect_clone_enabled` - The time and date as an RFC3339 formatted string, e.g., 2022-01-01T12:00:00.000Z, to set the limit for a refreshable clone to be reconnected to its source database.
 * `used_data_storage_size_in_tbs` - The amount of storage that has been used, in terabytes.
 * `vault_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Oracle Cloud Infrastructure [vault](https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm#concepts).
 * `whitelisted_ips` - The client IP access control list (ACL).
 This feature is available for autonomous databases on [shared Exadata infrastructure](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adboverview.htm#AEI) and on Exadata Cloud@Customer.
 Only clients connecting from an IP address included in the ACL may access the Autonomous Database instance.